yonas-fsaha/order-summary-component/README.md

 ## The challenge

-Your challenge is to build out this order summary card component and get
+Your challenge is to build out this order summary